garrickdabbs/SFM-Graph-Service/suite/SFMSuiteDesignProposal.md

 This snippet uses NetworkX’s `simple_cycles` function to get all feedback loops (cycles) in the SFM graph.
 The output might list something like: *“Feedback loop detected: Community Values -> School Board -> Community Values”* if, say, community values influence the school board’s decisions and the school board in turn shapes community values (a loop).

 For reachability, one approach is to compute the transitive closure of the graph.
-We could do this via repeated matrix multiplication or a traversal algorithm.
+I could do this via repeated matrix multiplication or a traversal algorithm.
 For example, to get a reachability matrix using adjacency matrices:

 ```python
 import numpy as np